Lydzje/lynput/README.md

 # Lynput (in development)
-**Lynput** is an input library for LÖVE that  makes input handling very intuitive.
+**Lynput** is an input library for LÖVE that  makes input handling very intuitive 💙.

 ## Lynput devices supported
 - [x] Keyboard pressed, released and holding events